reddit/devvit/devvit-docs/docs/lifecycle.md

 ## Adding an app to your subreddit

-To add an app to your subreddit, find it on [apps page](https://developers.reddit.com/apps).
+To add an app to your subreddit, find it on the [apps page](https://developers.reddit.com/apps).
 Click into the app details screen, and click the "Add to community" button.

 ![Post](./assets/install-app-button.png)